-Tell me about your experience being poet laureate.
+Tell me about your experience being a poet laureate.

 Although being the laureate was a position of service, I learned so much from the position that it felt like a gift to me as well.
 I learned about York history in my research to write commissioned work, I met inspirationally talented students in my school visits, I traveled across the entire state doing performances as York’s representative, and I refined my teaching style and got lots of new ideas from the teen and adult participants in the workshops that I facilitated.
 It was a busy three years but ones I wouldn’t trade for anything!

-To have insight, to be able to problem solve and envision solutions, to respond in a flexible way to disappointment or challenge.
-I believe it’s important to have examples to draw from; reading and discussing builds a mental bank of creativity currency for students who might have limited “real-life” experience and promotes comprehension and application.
+To have insight, to be able to problem-solve and envision solutions, to respond in a flexible way to disappointment or challenge.
+I believe it’s important to have examples to draw from; reading and discussing build a mental bank of creativity currency for students who might have limited “real-life” experience and promote comprehension and application.